University of Stellenbosch Department of Economics

 Industrial economics: the structure, conduct and performance of the South African economy.
 Quantitative and Econometrics analysis: index formulation and manipulation of data; real and nominal inflation; purchasing-price; international trade and exchange rate interaction; introduction to statistics and overview of terminology, methodology and interpretation; application of hypothesis testing ; regression analysis and interpretation; use of E-Views software; data manipulation and interpretation; research methods and data collection.
 Monetary economics: money and interest rates; monetary policy; Keynesian and monetarist differencecs.

-READ ALSO University of Limpopo Optometry Department
+READ ALSO University of Limpopo Physiology and Environmental health Department